tiagobalmeida/tiagobalmeida.github.io/README.md

 The index.html is not at the moment automatically updated.

-# Publishing your post
+# Publishing
 If your blog is hosted on github in a repo called your_username.github.io you just need to git commit and git push.
+Use the git commit/push to control what gets published.

 Tiago Almeida 2016